Amma Twum-Amoah: Career

-Twum-Amoah served as acting Head of Mission for the embassy from February 1, 2014, to October 16, 2014, before Lieutenant General Joseph Henry Smith was named Ghana Ambassador to the USA.
+She served as acting Head of Mission for the Embassy from February 1, 2014, to October 16, 2014, before Lieutenant General Joseph Henry Smith was named Ghana Ambassador to the USA.

-Twum-Amoah served in Ghana as the Director of Protocol Bureau for the Ministry of Foreign Affairs and Regional Integration from June 2011 to November 2012.
-Twum-Amoah currently serves as Ghana's Ambassador to Ethiopia.
+Amma Twum-Amoah served in Ghana as the Director of Protocol Bureau for the Ministry of Foreign Affairs and Regional Integration from June 2011 to November 2012.

-She hosted Ghana President John Dramani Mahama when he attended the United States–Africa Leaders Summit in 2014 as Acting Ambassador.
+She hosted Ghana President John Dramani Mahama when he attended the United States–Africa Leaders Summit 2014 as Acting Ambassador.
 It was during that time too that the Ghana national football team visited the USA on their way to the2014 FIFA World Cup in Brazil.

-Twum-Amoah currently also serves as head of Ghana's Permanent Mission to the African Union.

-Personal life

-Twum-Amoah is currently married to Paul Amoah and has three children: Papa Amoah, Maame Amoah, and Ewuradjoa Amoah.
+Education

+Amma Twum-Amoah attended The University Of Cape Coast in Ghana and the University of Oxford in England.
+Her Excellency Amma Twum-Amoah is a Chevening Scholar, and holds a Master's in Business Administration from the University of Canberra, Australia.